eclipse-edc/eclipse-edc.github.io/content/en/documentation/for-contributors/control-plane/entities/_index.md

 #### 2.5.3.1 Policy Validation

-Given an input ODRL policy the `PolicyEngine` can check potential issues that might arise in the evaluation phase:
+Given an input ODRL policy, the `PolicyEngine` checks potential issues that might arise in the evaluation phase:

 - a `leftOperand` or an `action` that is not bound to a scope.